-Table 4: TRCTC detection rates
+TABLE 4 TRCTC detection rates

-LEGIT-HTTP TRCTC
+HTTP-TEST TRCTC

 test false positive true positive

-$KSTEST \ge 0.35$.01 .02
+$KSTEST \ge 0.36$.00 .01

-$regularity \le 0.34$.01 .04
+$regularity \le 0.41$.01 .04

-$EN \le 15.12$.01 .02
+$EN \le 8.56$.01 .02

-$CCE \ge 2.18$.01 1.00
+$CCE \ge 2.16$.01 1.00

-test scores is strongly skewed to the left, away from the distribution of TRCTC test scores.
+appears somewhat close to that of legitimate, 1.96 for legitimate and 2.22 for covert.
+However, if we examine the distribution of test scores for TRCTC and legitimate traffic, as illustrated in Figure 5, then we can see that, although some scores are in adjacent bins, there is no overlap between the distributions.
+Furthermore, the distribution of legitimate test scores is strongly skewed to the left, away from the distribution of TRCTC test scores.
 The detection rates for TRCTC, as shown in Table 4, are very low (0.04 or less) for all the detection tests except the corrected conditional entropy test, which has a detection rate of 1.0.
 The corrected conditional entropy test scores of TRCTC are again close to the maximum entropy, therefore the corrected conditional entropy test is successful in detecting TRCTC.